 You are doing the very best you can under the circumstances.
 Talk to your Veterinarian about tick and flea treatment but it's hard to believe that anyone can not tell the difference between male and female animals.
 Good luck.

 I don't have cats but my sister does.
 When her cats had kittens, she didn't catch them in time and fleas killed the kittens.
-You better get to a vet quick.
-Fleas suck all blood out of the kittens.
-Hope you get help!

 My cat just had her first litter of kittens on June 6, 2010.
 I knew she had fleas before she delivered, but was told that I couldn't treat her with anything topical while she was pregnant and nothing while she is nursing as well.